ollama4j/ollama4j/README.md

 ## Installation

 > [!NOTE]
-> We have migrated the package repository from Maven Central to GitHub package repository due to technical issues with
+> We are now publishing the artifacts to both Maven Central and GitHub package repositories.
-> publishing.
-Please update your repository settings to get latest version of Ollama4j.
 >
 > Track the releases [here](https://github.com/ollama4j/ollama4j/releases) and update the dependency version
 > according to your requirements.